 Some of the lanes along the route between the two temples are closed to traffic.
 You can also go into the temples themselves to watch the preparations.
 Be sure to go barefoot and dress respectfully, covering your shoulders and knees.
 While it’s a beautiful festival, it can also be a bit overwhelming for small children who don’t understand what’s happening, so consider carefully taking young kids.
 It can be very crowded and hot, so carry very little, drink lots of water and bring a good camera.
 Most of all, enjoy!
 This is a slice of life you probably don’t get back home.

-21 January, early morning hours
+8th of February 2020, early morning hours

 Sri Srinivasa Perumal Temple, 397 Serangoon Road